HcySunYang/finger-mover-docs/plugins/fmover-slide-x.md

 * Description:

-    Synchronous calling when `touchmove` event is triggered and pass the current location information as a parameter to the callback function.
+    Synchronous calling when `touchmove` event is triggered and pass 3 parameters to the current callback function.

 * Example: